 - Meanwhile, bring skillet to medium heat.
 Add 1/2 cup water and broccoli.
 Cook broccoli, tossing occasionally until just starting to tenderize, about 5 minutes.
 The water helps steam the broccoli and prevents burning.
 If the water evaporates, add a splash more.
 Broccoli should not be raw but still a little snappy.

 - Transfer broccoli to a bowl and add oil to the skillet.
-Add steak in a single layer and season liberally with pepper.
+Add steak in a single layer and season liberally with pepper and a pinch of salt.
 Cook for about 1-2 minutes per side or until no longer pink.

-Look for the natural graining in flank steak and cut against the grain.
-If you cut with the grain, flank steak will be very tough to chew through.
+Look for the natural graining in the steak and cut against the grain.
+If you cut with the grain, flank/skirt steak will be very tough to chew through.
+The graining will be a little easier to find in flank/skirt steak.

 - Serving Size: 1 1/2 cups with rice